gauravkronos1987/erpassignment/README.md

 approve it (generating GL entries), record payments, check aging, and two negative-path tests (segregation of duties, idempotency).

-## A note on verification

-This environment's network access is restricted to a fixed allow-list of package registries, and Maven Central is not on it — so I was not able to run `mvn compile` / `mvn test` against the real dependency tree in this sandbox.
-I did a manual cross-check of every repository method call against its interface definition, every DTO field against its usage, and Lombok annotation coverage across all model classes, and didn't find a mismatch — but I want to be upfront that this has not been machine-verified by an actual compiler run. **Please run `mvn clean compile` (or `docker-compose up --build`, which compiles inside the container) as your first step** before relying on this as a working artifact, and treat any compiler errors that surface as expected possible follow-up rather than a sign something is fundamentally wrong with the design.

 ## What's implemented vs. scoped out

 **Fully implemented:**